 3. Adaptability: Highlight your ability to adjust campaigns based on insights.
 For instance: “If a campaign underperforms, I review the data to identify gaps, such as weak call-to-actions or low-performing keywords and make adjustments in real time.”

-3. How do you stay updated with the latest marketing trends and tools?
+3. How do you stay updated with the latest Marketing trends and tools?

 Why They Ask: Marketing evolves rapidly, and employers want someone who proactively stays current and can bring fresh ideas to the team.